Haqqani network: Opponents

-ISAF Military offensives
+Coalition military offensives

-In July 2008, Jalaluddin's son Omar Haqqani was killed in a firefight with coalition forces in Paktia.
-In September 2008, Daande Darpkhel airstrike drones fired six missiles at the home of the Haqqanis and a madrasah run by the network.
+In July 2008, Jalaluddin's son Omar Haqqani was killed in a firefight with International Security Assistance Force (ISAF) Coalition forces in Paktia.
+In September 2008, the USAF drones fired six missiles at the home of the Haqqanis and a madrasah run by the network.
 However both Jalaluddin and Sirajuddin were not present though several family members were killed.
 Among 23 people killed was one of Jalaluddin's two wives, sister, sister-in-law and eight of his grandchildren.
 In March 2009, the US State Department announced a reward of $5 million for information leading to the location, arrest, or conviction of Sirajuddin under the Rewards for Justice Program.
 In May 2010, US senator and United States Senate Select Committee on Intelligence Chair Dianne Feinstein wrote to United States Secretary of State Hillary Clinton urging her to add the Haqqani network to U.S. State Department list of Foreign Terrorist Organizations.

-ISAF and Afghan forces killed a network leader, Fazil Subhan, plus an unknown number of Haqqani militiamen, in a raid in Khost in the second week of June 2010.
+Coalition and Afghan forces killed a network leader, Fazil Subhan, plus an unknown number of Haqqani militiamen, in a raid in Khost in the second week of June 2010.
 In a press release, ISAF reported that Subhan helped facilitate the movement of Al-Qaeda fighters into Afghanistan.

 In late July 2011, U.S. and Afghan special forces killed dozens of insurgents during an operation in eastern Paktika province to clear a training camp the Haqqani network used for foreign (Arab and Chechen) fighters; reports of the number killed varied, with one source saying "more than 50" to "nearly 80".
 Disenfranchised insurgents told security forces where the camp was located, the coalition said.

 On 1 October 2011, NATO announced the capture of Haji Mali Khan, "the senior Haqqani commander in Afghanistan," during an operation in Jani Khel district of Afghanistan's Paktia province.
 Taliban spokesman Zabiullah Mujahid denied that the capture occurred while Haqqani network members declined to respond to the announcement.